 - Targets female household members as the primary recipients of the programme inputs PLUS she and her partner participate in 12 gender transformative dialogue sessions.

-The aim of this research was to better understand the barriers faced by women in escaping poverty and examine whether the sex of the Graduation programme recipient and the compounded effect of gender transformative dialogue sessions affected household decision-making, gender attitudes, food security and income.
+The aim of this research was to better understand the barriers faced by women in escaping poverty and examine whether the sex of the Graduation programme recipient and the compounded effect of gender transformative dialogue sessions affected household decision-making, gender attitudes, food security, income and consumption.

 In 2018, a study was undertaken to look at the impacts that Cyclone Idai had on households enrolled in the graduation programme in Malawi.
 For more information and study findings please go to: Impact of Cyclone Idai

 This publication covers aid activities implemented with the financial assistance of Irish Aid.
 The ideas, opinions and comments therein are entirely the responsibility of its author(s) and do not necessarily represent or reflect Irish Aid policy.